git-developer/tvheadend-mqtt/README.md

           - TVHEADEND_PASSWORD=hts
           - TVHEADEND_HOST=localhost
           - MQTT_BROKER_HOSTNAME=localhost
-        # volumes:
+        volumes:
+          # support for publishing triggered by Tvheadend (optional)
-        #   - /home/hts/markers:/app/markers
+          - /home/hts/markers:/app/markers
+          # support for user-defined plugins (optional)
+          - ./plugins:/app/plugins
+        restart: unless-stopped

 ## Optional features
 ### Publishing triggered by Tvheadend
 Requirement for this feature is a shared *marker directory* that is writeable by Tvheadend and readable by `tvheadend-mqtt`.
-In this section, the marker directory is assumed to be `/home/hts/markers`.
+In this section, the following assumptions are made:

-Tvheadend Configuration: Recording
+- marker directory: `/home/hts/markers`
+- directory for Tvheadend recordings: `/recordings`

+1. Configure Tvheadend to write marker files: login to Tvheadend, go to *Configuration / Recording / Miscellaneous Settings* and set at least one of
   - Pre-processor command:  `/bin/sh -c "/bin/df -P -h /recordings >/home/hts/markers/recording-pre-process"`
   - Post-processor command: `/bin/sh -c "/bin/df -P -h /recordings >/home/hts/markers/recording-post-process"`
   - Post-remove command:    `/bin/sh -c "/bin/df -P -h /recordings >/home/hts/markers/recording-post-remove"`

-`docker-compose.yml`: mount marker directory to `/app/markers`
+1. Extend `docker-compose.yml` to mount the marker directory to `/app/markers`:
         volumes:
           - /home/hts/markers:/app/markers

+1. (Re-)Create the Docker container: `sudo docker-compose down; sudo docker-compose up -d'`

+The built-in handler watches the following files within the marker directory for changes and publishes pre-defined commands via MQTT:
+* `recording-post-process`
+* `recording-post-remove`
+* `recording-pre-process`

-The default handler publishes built-in commands via MQTT.
-This behavior may be customized by defining the function `handle_notify()` in the plugins file.
+The built-in handler (`/app/bin/handle_notify`) may be replaced by a custom handler using the `plugins` file.
 See the file `plugins.example` for an example.

 ### FHEM integration
+This is an example for a FHEM configuration using built-in modules only:
+- `MQTT_DEVICE` registers FHEM as MQTT subscriber for Tvheadend topics
+- `expandJSON` creates FHEM readings from published JSON messages
+- `readingsGroup` visualizes the Tvheadend info in a table

 ```
 define mqtt_tvheadend MQTT_DEVICE
-attr   mqtt_tvheadend alias Tvheadend
+attr   mqtt_tvheadend alias Tvheadend: MQTT
 attr   mqtt_tvheadend subscribeReading_connections   tvheadend/connections
 attr   mqtt_tvheadend subscribeReading_subscriptions tvheadend/subscriptions
 attr   mqtt_tvheadend subscribeReading_upcoming      tvheadend/upcoming